Social Democrats Aim to Strengthen Defense Through State Influence

 Reassessing Privatizations

-“We must scrutinize each sector to determine if deregulation, fragmented agreements, or foreign ownership renders us more vulnerable,” she stated.
+“We must scrutinize each sector to determine if deregulation, fragmented agreements, or foreign ownership renders us more vulnerable,” she said.
 “This could involve ensuring certain operations are conducted under public auspices rather than through private hands.”

 A Different Perspective

-“We should question what real benefits this would bring—my answer is: none.”
+“We should question what real benefits this would bring — my answer is: none.”

 Share post: